 4. If your employer doesn’t offer a gym membership discount, your insurer may.

-My insurer is Blue Cross, and they offer gym membership deals to their members who join 24 Hour Fitness.
-I’m able to pay just $25 per month with no contract — a pretty good deal!
+My insurer is Blue Cross, and they offer local cheap gym memberships to their members.
+I’m able to pay just $25 per month with no contract at a participating gym of my choice — a pretty good deal!

 5. Tell them you’re on a budget.